brndnmtthws/brndn-io/content/about/index.md

     alt="How my face looks"
     class="sm:max-w-[16rem] sm:float-left sm:ml-0 sm:mr-4 my-1"
     >}}
-I'm a serial entrepreneur, software engineer, artist, and adventurer who's worked with several startups over the past 20 years.
-I've helped scale 3 separate $1B+ valuation companies through various stages of hypergrowth and started a few companies myself.
+I am a seasoned entrepreneur, skilled software engineer, talented artist, and adventurous spirit with a rich history of collaborating with numerous startups over the past two decades.
+I have played a pivotal role in driving the exponential growth of three companies, each surpassing a valuation of $1 billion, and have also embarked on my own entrepreneurial ventures.

-I grew up in Canada, moved to San Francisco in 2009, and most recently, have recently spent most of my time in New York.
+Originally from Canada, I moved to San Francisco in 2009 and have recently been based primarily in New York.
+This blog serves as a personal journal, a platform for sharing my thoughts, and a valuable record of my experiences.
+It is heartening to receive occasional emails from readers who find my posts engaging and insightful.

-I use this blog as a sort of journal, a place to put my thoughts, and something to look back on.
-Based on the feedback of the emails I occasionally receive about my posts here (thanks for the email, by the way), it seems that many people enjoy reading it, too.
+I approach my work with a deep sense of competence and confidence, drawing from my extensive expertise and diverse skill set.
+I thrive on challenges and have consistently demonstrated my ability to navigate through various stages of growth and innovation.
+Beyond my professional pursuits, I have a passion for adventure, having climbed mountains, completed marathons, and embarked on long-distance cycling journeys.

+I invite you to join me on this journey of exploration and discovery as we delve into the realms of entrepreneurship, software engineering, art, and the wonders of the world.
+Let's embark on this exciting adventure together!

 ## As a Professional

 I've worked at many startups, including [Airbnb](https://www.airbnb.com/), Mesosphere (now known as [D2IQ](https://d2iq.com/)), [Braze](https://www.braze.com/), and others.

-My first startup was a Canadian oil and gas company that manufactured instrumentation for oil and gas exploration.
-Specifically, we created tools for measuring pressure, temperature, and other metrics within oil and gas wells.
+My professional journey began with a Canadian oil and gas company specializing in manufacturing instrumentation for oil and gas exploration.
+Our tools were designed to measure pressure, temperature, and other metrics within wells, withstanding extreme conditions for extended periods.
-The instrumentation was designed to withstand extremely high pressures, temperatures, and corrosive environments for many months.

-In 2009, I joined a company in California that provided telecom companies with mobile network telemetry tools and also offered network optimization services.
-There, I created a custom database that was highly optimized for our workloads, built our own RPC system, and wrote the first parser for Ericsson LTE layer two network data.
-That company was later acquired by Tektronix (after I left).
+In 2009, I joined a California-based company that provided telecom companies with mobile network telemetry tools and network optimization services.
+During my time there, I developed a highly optimized custom database, built an RPC system, and wrote the initial parser for Ericsson LTE layer two network data.
+The company was later acquired by Tektronix.

-In 2013, I joined Airbnb, where I worked on the data infrastructure team.
-I contributed to a number of open source projects during that time, including the [Apache [Mesos](https://mesos.apache.org/) project, which I became a PMC member of.
-I also contributed to Chronos, SmartStack, Kafka, and other projects during my time at Airbnb.
+In 2013, I became part of the data infrastructure team at Airbnb.
+During my tenure, I made contributions to various open-source projects, including the Apache Mesos project, where I eventually became a PMC member.
+Additionally, I worked on projects like Chronos, SmartStack, Kafka, and more.

-In 2015, I joined Mesosphere to continue working with Mesos.
-Mesosphere was founded by 2 of my Airbnb teammates, as well as a Twitter employee (the creator of Mesos itself).
-I helped scale the company, build the sales team, and laid the foundation for the service organization.
+In 2015, I joined Mesosphere, a company founded by two former Airbnb colleagues and the creator of Mesos.
+My role involved scaling the company, establishing the sales team, and laying the groundwork for the service organization.

-In 2018, I joined Braze but decided to leave after just six months to start a new company, which, in hindsight, was a poor decision.
+In 2018, I briefly joined Braze but decided to leave after six months to pursue my own entrepreneurial ventures.

-After several years of going HAM at [wantrepreneuring](/tags/wantrepreneur/), I've decided to spend my time on things with a higher likelihood of success than moonshot startups.

 _[You can find a copy of my résumé here.](https://github.com/brndnmtthws/resume/blob/main/resume.pdf)_